Frequently Asked Questions

 FAQ: Why choose a biblical counsellor who is not under a provincial governing body?

-About the owner’s training and credentials:
+About the Owner’s Training and Credentials:

-To provide this care responsibly, Alysia brings comprehensive theological and biblical counselling training and accountability to this practice.
-She is ABC-certified as a biblical counsellor with active membership requiring ongoing learning and ethical standards.
-She holds a Master of Theology (M.Th.) and a Graduate Certificate in Biblical Care and Counselling, and has completed training (Tracks 1-4) through the Association of Certified Biblical Counselors (ACBC).
-This equips her to provide careful, Scripture-centered counselling in a professional, responsible, and accountable manner.
+She is certified as a biblical counsellor with the Association of Biblical Counsellors (ABC) which requires ongoing learning and adherence ethical standards.
+She holds a Master of Theology (MTS) and a Graduate Certificate in Biblical Care and Counselling, and has completed training (Tracks 1-4) through the Association of Certified Biblical Counselors (ACBC).
+She additionally is a Level II Certified Christian Trauma Care Provider(CCTCP-II).